jotaro-sama/PacEnv/README.md

 # PacEnv
-An environment for Pac Man compatible with the OpenAI Gym interface
+An environment for Ms. Pac Man compatible with the OpenAI Gym interface